CoreKeeperMods/CoreLib/README.md

 # CoreLib
 A modding library for Core Keeper.
 Provides features that makes modding Core Keeper easier.

+**WARNING!** Version 1.0.0 contains breaking changes.
+Make sure to update ALL of your mods before proceeding!

 # List of features
 - Get main objects of the game, like `Managers`, `Players`
 - Add new localization terms
 - Add custom Rewired keybinds
+- Add custom chat commands
+- Add new items

 # Installation
 ### With Mod Manager